ukutaht/battleship/README.md

-battleship
+Battleship
 ==========

-Refactoring and testing my battleship code from phase 1
+Refactoring and testing my battleship code from phase 1.
+This is a small drill to practice extracting domain objects and TDD.